|Nutrition Facts (per serving)|

-A delicious beef stew in the slow-cooker made with tender chunks of beef and a red chile broth flavored with onions and garlic.
+Who wouldn't want to delicious beef stew in the slow-cooker made with tender chunks of beef and a red chile broth flavored with onions and garlic on a chilly day?
 This recipe requires about 20 minutes of prep work but you can do most of it the night before, such as chopping the onions and garlic.
+Then all you have to do is let the magic happen and by dinner time you'll be able to warm your insides with something incredibly tasty.

 - 6 dried red chiles